NastyaSever/rsschool-cv/cv.md

 **Phone:** +375 29 6028848

-**Email:** NastyaSeverina1992@yandex.by
+**Email:** Severina.Nastya1992@yandex.by

-**Telegram:** NastyaBazuzu
+**Telegram:** @NastyaBazuzu

 ### Summary
-I'm working currently in IT sphere but I'm not invove in development.
-Some time ago I found about RS School and decided to use such great opportunity.
-My goal is to gain experiecne in JS, get new knoweledge and do my best to start new career.
+I'm working currently in IT sphere but I'm not involved in development.
+Some time ago I found out about RS School and decided to use such great opportunity.
+My goal is to gain experience in JS, get new knowledge and do my best to start new career.

 ### Skills